What to Do in Sydney

 A Sydney city pass can save you a lot of money if you’re planning on doing a ton of sightseeing.
 What’s more, it also includes fast-track admission to many of the attractions, which can save you a lot of time you’d have wasted waiting in line otherwise.

-We chose the Go Sydney Pass for our visit.
+We chose the Sydney Explorer Pass from Go City for our visit.
 It lets you to pick a certain number of attractions you want to visit at a considerable discount compared to paying for each one individually.